franciscorichter/Fluorescence-Lifetime-Decomposition/README.md

 df_events$pixel_idx <- as.integer(factor(df_events$pixel, levels = unique_pixels))

 # Run EM for k=2 model
-source("twoDyeDataAnalysis.R")  # Contains the main analysis functions
+source("src/twoDyeDataAnalysis.R")  # Contains the main analysis functions

 # Visualize results
 # (Results will be displayed as plots and saved to workspace)